 - To examine the ecological impacts of managing ocean fisheries

 - To provide examples of the applications of theoretical ecology to topical ecological issues

 - To provide a summary of factors influencing how the land is managed, especially in terms of food production

 By the end of this module you should be able to:

-A module in applied ecology, focusing on major topical issues of the day (e.g. GM crops, climate change).
+A module in applied ecology, focusing on major topical issues of the day (e.g. GM crops, Food security, Ecosystem services).
 The major part of the module is concerned with management of land, especially in relation to food production.
-There is particular emphasis on minimising undesirable effects of pesticides, and on alternatives to chemical pesticides such as microbial and biological control.
+There is particular emphasis on sustainable intensification of agriculture and how best to use the ideas from ecosystem services to manage land for multiple users.
 This section concludes with an extended series of lectures, debates and videos addressing the potential risks and benefits associated with genetically modified organisms.
-The remainder of the module examines issues such as the ecological consequences of climate change, particularly its likely impact on plant communities and knock-on effects on other organisms.
+The remainder of the module examines issues such as the ecological consequences of overfishing and the emerging ideas of land sharing versus land sparing for biodiversity and food security.
 This module is particular relevant to those students interested in applied ecological and environmental issues, and to those interested in some of the conflicts between science and society.